Discover what Twitter can do for your business

-Tim Gane, Mazak’s Business Systems Director, summarised the two principal use cases they have been trialling:
+Tim Gane, Mazak’s Business Systems Director, summarised the two principal 5G use cases they have been trialling:

 - The Preventative Maintenance Solution – Mazak is also trialling the use of IoT sensors, deployed within their tooling machinery, which provides real time data about the wear and condition of each of the core components.
-As a result, service can be provided when it is needed, rather than at fixed intervals, with faults and component failure predicted before even more serious damage can occur.
+As a result, this 5G use case means service can be provided when it is needed, rather than at fixed intervals, with faults and component failure predicted before even more serious damage can occur.

 In use cases like these, 5G is the game changer.
 Until now, remote access to customer machinery and plants has been difficult, because of concerns about network security.
 But with the carrier grade security that 5G will bring, Mazak will be able to deploy a secure, private network within the customer’s factory, enabling service and repair to be conducted remotely with the high bandwidths, low latency and low power requirements needed for the solutions to be effective.